ronna-s/go-ood/README.md

 This core idea has not changed in the 4-5+ decades since it was conceptualized.
 It is meant to allow the developer to build code and separate responsibilities or concerns just like in the real world which is what we are familiar with and how we generally think and solve problems.

+It is important to know that in most OOP languages:
+- Objects are instances of a class because only classes can define methods (that's how we support messaging).
+- Classes have constructor methods that allow for safe instantiation of objects.
+- Classes can inherit methods and fields from other classes as well as override them and overload them.
+- In case of overriding and overloading methods, the method that will eventually run is decided at runtime.
+This is called late binding.

 #### Is Go an Object-Oriented language?<hr>
-This question is so loaded that all I had to do was to advertise this workshop to receive "constructive" feedback from total strangers.
 Go doesn't offer classes, which means there are no constructors (or destructors) and no inheritance, etc.
-There is also no late or late late or late late late binding in Go - but there's something else (we'll get to that).
+There is also no late or late late or late late late binding in Go (but there's something else, we'll get to that).
 These are technical concepts that have become synonymous with Object-Oriented Programming.
 Go does have a variety of very strong features for Object-Oriented Programming that enable Gophers to express their code in a manner that follows the OO principals.
-In the end, the answer to this question depends on the answer to the question "is t an object" in this [sample code](https://go.dev/play/p/ZfWFad7-TyM)
+In the end, the answer to the question is Go an OOP language depends on the answer to the question "is t an object" in this [sample code](https://go.dev/play/p/ZfWFad7-TyM)

 ```go
 package main